phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/mem.md

 <img src="_images/mem-m-output.png" width="600px">

-By default (when calling without arguments) memory map of current process is printed out.
-There is also a possibility to pass the id of a process (`pid`) or pass the `kernel` argument, which displays information about the kernel process.
+By default, (when calling without arguments) memory map of current process is printed out.
+There is also a possibility to pass the ID of a process (`pid`) or pass the `kernel` argument, which displays information about the kernel process.

 The column titles in the table displayed are as follows: